Metaswitch/clearwater-readthedocs/Clearwater-stress-testing.md

 ### Manual (i.e. non-Chef) stress runs

 SIP stress nodes can be created manually, instead of via Chef in the process above.
-To do this, set the following properties in /etc/clearwater/config and install the clearwater-sip-stress Debian package:
+To do this, first bootstrap the node as per the [Manual Install instructions](https://github.com/Metaswitch/clearwater-docs/wiki/Manual-Install#bootstrapping-the-machines).
+Then set the following properties in /etc/clearwater/config and install the clearwater-sip-stress Debian package:

 * (required) local_ip - the local IP address of this node
 * (required) home_domain - the home domain of the deployment under test